mpv-player/mpv-build/README.rst

 architecture.
 As with the mpv-build-deps package, you should ensure you are installing the correct package and not one you previously compiled.

+To recompile a new package based on the latest sources, repeat the above steps starting with and including ``./update``.

 For further information regarding the Debian package, see debian/README.Debian.